Dowager Countess Patricia Lascelles dies

 "My thoughts are especially with her sons Michael Shmith and Mark Lascelles, with her brother Barry Tuckwell and with her wider family both here in the UK and in Australia, where she was born and lived the first part of her life."

-The funeral will be held at Harewood House and details are to be confirmed.
+The funeral will be held in Harewood and details are to be confirmed.

 The home, designed by architects John Carr and Robert Adam, was built between 1759 and 1771 for wealthy plantation owner Edwin Lascelles, the first Baron of Harewood.